🦾 Robotics: Course Overview#

 • Opentrons

-• Perform liquid transfer between vials with an automated liquid handler (Jubilee or Opentrons)
+• Perform liquid transfer between vials with an automated liquid handler (Science Jubilee and OT-2)

 • ROS